johannesjo/linux-window-session-manager/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Version used:
 * Operating System and version:
 * Desktop Environment:
 * Node version:
+* List of Applications that are open (lwsm save) or should be opened (lwsm restore):

 ## Expected Behavior
 <!--- If you're describing a bug, tell us what should happen -->